 Do contributors get paid?

 Contributors are not paid for the articles they submit to us as a requirement of remaining in the program.
 Our greatest compensation to our writers is the free mentorship and public relations services we provide to advance their career.
-That said, Young Voices does offer exclusive opportunities for associate and senior contributors that involves some form of monetary compensation such as our policy fellowships and policy partnerships.
-These opportunities, however, are only available to writers who have been in our program for at least six months.
+That said, Young Voices does offer exclusive opportunities for alumni (those who have completed the 6-month Contributor Program) which involve some form of monetary compensation such as our policy fellowships and policy partnerships.
+These opportunities, however, are only available to those who have been in our program for at least six months.

 What are Young Voices’ ideological leanings?